reedmusic/exercises/jazz/cool/cool4.md

 	<details>AABA.</details>

-* The head has been written using a very famous chord progression.
+* The head has been written using a very famous chord progression: this is more obvious in the B section.
 Can you tell which?

 	<details>It's taken from George Gershwin's 'I Got Rhythm': the famous 'Rhythm changes'.</details>

+Listen to the head of 'Stardust' (1954).
+Here he is accompanied by the Oscar Peterson (pianist) trio:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/yaWSjLevVMo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>